So youíve made the big decision to adopt a golden retriever. You probably have a million questions and hopefully we have a million and one answers.

 And one more thing, we do charge an adoption fee.
 Our average expense for dogs in our program amount to about $800-$1000 per dog.
 Adoption fees only defray part of the costs; donations by individuals help to fund our program.

-Fees are adjusted on a case by case basis for dogs over 10 1/2 years old and special needs dogs
+Fees may be adjusted on a case by case basis for special needs dogs.

 How to Start the Adoption Process